The benefits of a natural cleanse

-The best advice, is to do what is most appropriate for you.
-Don’t go all ‘gung-ho’ if you’ve never attempted cleansing before.
-You’ll end up exhausting yourself and potentially doing more harm than good.
+It's best not to go all ‘gung-ho’ if you’ve never attempted cleansing before.
+You’ll likely end up exhausting yourself and potentially doing more harm than good.

-To make the most of cleansing you need to be feeling well rested.
-So, don’t attempt one if your body is already going through changes, such as when you are menstruating or perhaps if you are recovering from illness.
+To make the most of cleansing you need to be feeling well-rested.
+Don’t attempt it if your body is already going through changes, such as when you are menstruating or perhaps if you are recovering from illness.

 Here are some top tips to help you prepare:

 - Pick a time where you know you will get a chance to relax.
 When you cleanse, your body needs time to do its thing.
-This requires energy.
-When you decide to undergo cleansing it’s best to keep vigorous exercise to a minimum and get some early nights
+This requires energy, so it’s best to keep vigorous exercise to a minimum and get a few more early nights

-- Cleansing will involve a change in eating and drinking habits, so make sure you will not be in situations where you may be peer pressured into drinking alcohol or coffee, or getting a late-night takeaway
+- Cleansing will involve a change in eating and drinking habits, so make sure you will not be in situations where you may be tempted or pressured to drink alcohol or coffee, or eat inappropriate foods.

-- Pick a length of time that suits you.
-If you’ve never done a cleanse before, then perhaps opt for a weekend or two to three days to begin with.
+- Pick a duration that suits you.
+If you’ve never tried a cleanse before, then perhaps opt for a weekend or two to three days to begin with.
 If you are a seasoned cleanser, you might consider a longer period such as a week

-- Once you’ve picked the right time, you can start to prepare and pick the type of cleanse that will work best for you.
+- Once you’ve picked the right time, you can start to prepare and identify the type of cleanse that will work best for you.

 Choosing the right type of cleanse for you